himmAllRight/himmAllRight-source/content/pages/about.md

 Outside of work, I am an enthusiastic Linux user that loves learning about computers, programming languages (especially functional ones), and open source technologies.
 I majored in Neuroscience with a minor in Computer Science at [Lafayette College](https://www.lafayette.edu/), but am mostly a self-taught learner and continue to study computer science and IT topics by working on [personal projects](https://github.com/himmAllRight?tab=repositories), taking courses, and maintaining my [homelab](http://ryan.himmelwright.net/pages/homelab/).
 This website exists to help document the personal projects I work on, and what I've learned.

-Beyond technology, I love music, reading, hiking, and swimming (I competitively swam from the age of 8, through college).
-I am married to an amazing fourth year Medical Student at the Warren Alpert Medical School of Brown University.
-We have been together for 11 years and [were married](http://wedding.himmelwright.net) on September 17th, 2016 (the day before our 10th anniversary).
+Beyond technology, I love music, writing, the outdoors, and swimming (I competitively swam from the age of 8, through college).
+I am married to an amazing fourth year Medical Student (Rebecca) at the Warren Alpert Medical School of Brown University.
+We have been together for over 11 years and were married on September 17th, 2016 (the day before our 10th anniversary).

+This summer, Rebecca will start her medical residency in [Anesthesiology](https://anesthesia.mc.duke.edu/) at Duke University Medical Center, so we will be moving to [Durham](https://www.durham-nc.com/), North Carolina in June.

 Feel free to contact me using any of the methods below.